JoshuaWise/koa-vapr-comparison/README.md

 | koa + koa-router | 2.5.1 + 7.4.0 | 37259      |
 | hapi             | 17.5.1        | 33930      |
 | express          | 4.16.3        | 31189      |

+Although speed was not one of the primary design goals behind Vapr, it outperforms every other popular framework besides [Fastify](https://github.com/fastify/fastify) in a naive "hello world" benchmark.
+As explained above, this does not mean the performance of your application will tremendously improve by switching to Vapr.
+It does, however, imply that Vapr will not get in the way of knowledgeable developers writing high-performance applications.

+### Conclusion

+TODO